xyproto/pixelpusher/README.md

 # multirender

-Module for concurrent software rendering.
+Package for concurrent software rendering.

 ## Features and limitations